Ocnarf2070/JavaMulthithreading/README.md

-# JavaMulthithreading
+# JavaMultithreading
-Projects about Java Concurrency
+The aim of this project is to refresh concurrency in Java and learn more about it.